If you are a seller, then Amazon return policies are something you should pay keen attention to.

 If a buyer sends the item (worth $100 or more) within the U.S., it is important that he/she ensures the consignment and further, ship it with the signature of the shipping service.

 On the other hand, an item that is work $35 or more should be returned to the seller along with a trackable link from the shipping service.
 For items that are below $35, Amazon suggests buyers use the USPS delivery service.

-If Amazon determines that if it requires further details while investigating a claim, it sends you an email, which you should respond within 3 calendar days.
+If Amazon determines that if it requires further details while investigating a claim, it emails you, which you should respond to within 3 calendar days.

-But if you fail to respond to this claim notification within 3 calendar days, it grants the claim in customer’s favor and debits the claim amount from your account.
+But if you fail to respond to this claim notification within 3 calendar days, it grants the claim in the customer’s favor and debits the claim amount from your account.